Sonos Era 300 vs Apple HomePod 2: which smart speaker is better?

 (Image credit: Future)

-This is where the Sonos Era 300 could really excel.
+This is where the Sonos Era 300 really excels.
 It's Sonos' first home speaker to offer Bluetooth – previously this was exclusive to its portable models the Roam and Move – so you can beam content to it wirelessly from your mobile device.
 It also comes with a USB-C line-in, so you can hook up an external sound source like a turntable.
-(Although note: you'll need Sonos's Line-In Adapter and an auxiliary cable for wired connections – but both are sold separately).
+(Although note: you'll need Sonos's Line-In Adapter and an auxiliary cable for wired connections – but both are sold separately; the Line-In Adapter is £19 / $19 / AU$35).

 Again, this isn't completely uncharted territory for Sonos (line-in features on the flagship Sonos Five), but having both features is a real selling point, making the device much more versatile in terms of what music source you can partner it with.

-This being a Sonos device, of course it has wi-fi 6 as well for streaming and multiroom capabilities.
+This being a Sonos device, of course, it has wi-fi 6 and AirPlay 2 as well for streaming and multi-room capabilities.
 And it can handle 24-bit/48kHz audio from Qobuz and Amazon Music.

 But the real feather in its cap is spatial audio with Dolby Atmos.
 Thanks to the Era 300's unique shape and six-driver arrangement, it's perfect for creating the kind of immersive soundscape that makes spatial audio so immersive.
-There's a subwoofer on both the bottom left and right sides, with waveguides on the tops.
-The top-firing tweeter will bounce audio back off the ceiling to help create the spatial audio/Dolby Atmos effect, while a waveguide in the front should make for crystal clear vocals and instruments.
+There's a woofer on both the bottom left and right sides each, with waveguides for the tops.
+The top-firing tweeter will bounce audio back off the ceiling to help create the spatial audio/Dolby Atmos effect, while a waveguide in the front should deliver crystal clear vocals and instruments.

 During a briefing, Sonos' principal product manager (hardware) Ryan Moore told us: "The goal with Era 300 was really to create the best standalone spatial audio experience of any single speaker."